200 N. Broadway,

 The architect for the Orpheum Theatre, John Eberson, was the creator of the Atmospheric school.
 In his book, “The Picture Palace”, Dennis Sharp has classified the Orpheum’s style as “pre-Atmospheric”.
 However, further research indicates that the Wichita structure is in fact an authentic Atmospheric style with all the accoutrements associated with the style.
 Opening on September 4, 1922 with vaudeville, and the movie “The Three-Must-Get-Theres” starring Max Linder, it was the first Atmospheric style theatre in the United States.
 The Majestic Theatre in Houston, Texas was the second.
 The original seating capacity was for 1,700.

 The Orpheum Theatre was originally conceived by a group of local investors and when construction completed it was leased to Carl Hobitzelle, the operator of a $6,000,000.00 theatre chain.
 The initial construction cost of the theatre was $750,000.00.
-Opening on Labor Day, 1922, it was an integral part of the famous “Orpheum Circuit” and in its heyday virtually every major star of vaudeville graced its stage, including such luminaries as Eddie Cantor and Fannie Brice.
+Opening on Labor Day, 1922, it was an integral part of the famous “Orpheum Circuit” and in its heyday virtually every major star of vaudeville graced its stage, including such luminaries as Houdini, Eddie Cantor and Fannie Brice.
 During its vaudeville period, more than 17,000 acts appeared with the playbill changing three times each week.
 On the stage in the fly-out hangs the theatre’s original fire curtain.
 It is a hand executed painting on asbestos, designed specifically for the Orpheum Theatre by John Eberson and rendered by Fabric Studio of Chicago.
 This curtain is quite valuable in its own right.
 It was equipped with a Kilgen theatre pipe organ.

 The Orpheum Theatre has significant associations nationally and internationally with the development of a whole new concept and style of theatre architecture.
 The Orpheum Theatre was closed as a movie theatre on November 17, 1976, with a martial arts movie “The Bodyguard”.
 Most of the fittings and fixtures (including the seats) were then removed from the building.